SpaceTeam/pnid_houbolt/README.md

 ### Notes

 * The parser generates a list of svg `<g>` elements with a bunch of classes to identify and style it.
-These classes need to be in this exact order (Reference `S3`, Type `PnID-Valve_Solenoid`, (identifying) name `fuel_pressurize_solenoid`, `comp` or `wire`), otherwise popups won't work as expected
+These classes need to be in this exact order (Reference `S3`, Type `PnID-Valve_Solenoid`, value reference `fuel_pressurize_solenoid`, `comp` or `wire`), otherwise various parts of the pnid won't work as expected (especially popups).
-* When flipping elements in KiCad around the vertical axis some weird stuff happens with the text alignment - aligning text to the left and then flipping it *also flips this alignment making it justified to the right in the actual PnID*.
-This means, that in KiCad some references and value references may look "the wrong way around" but are actually correct once exported with the parser.
+* When flipping elements in KiCad around the vertical axis some weird stuff happens with the text alignment - aligning text to the left and then flipping it *also flips this alignment* making it justified to the right in the actual PnID.
+This means that in KiCad some references and value references may look "the wrong way around", but are actually correct once exported with the parser.
 Keep this in mind while designing the PnID.

 ## Config